timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

 Security is a vital part of any application and cloud environment!
 **OAuth 2 is an authorization framework** granting clients access to protected resources via an authorization server.
 To make the application secure, you can simply add Spring Security as a dependency. **By adding the Spring Security OAuth 2 Client, it will secure your app with OAuth 2** by default.
-However we need an OAuth 2 authorization server to use with the client application.
+However, we need an OAuth 2 authorization server to use with the client application.

 **Spring Authorization Server delivers OAuth 2 Authorization Server** support to the Spring community.

 **Application Single Sign-On for VMware Tanzu** (commonly called AppSSO) is based on the Spring Authorization Server.
 Our apps running on TAP can use AppSSO as an OAuth 2 authorization server.

 To use AppSSO we first need to create an Authorization Server along with an RSAKey key for signing tokens.
-This AuthServer example uses an **unsafe testing-only identity provider which should never be used in production environments!** Information on how to configure external identity providers for real world use cases is available [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/app-sso-how-to-guides-service-operators-identity-providers.html).
+This AuthServer example uses an **unsafe testing-only identity provider, which should never be used in production environments!** Information on how to configure external identity providers for real-world use cases is available [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/app-sso-how-to-guides-service-operators-identity-providers.html).

 Execute the following commands to create the YAML files needed to deploy the AppSSO server and the RSAKey it needs.